AleCava01/PACS-Challenge1-Optimization/README.md

 ***************************************************************************************************************************
 ```
 ## Current issues / Observations
-- The method is highly sensitive to the $\alpha_0$ parameter when using the constant, exponential or inverse decay learning rate update methods.
+- The gradient method is highly sensitive to the $\alpha_0$ parameter when using the constant, exponential or inverse decay learning rate update methods.
 - Exponential decay and inverse decay require a very small $\mu$, significantly lower than the value suggested in the challenge description.
 - ADAM performs worse than expected in terms of efficiency and precision on simple functions (test1 and test2) but shows better performance in higher-dimensional cases (test3).